ocle19/isCharacterOnlineTibia/README.md

 ## Config

-Do you can add characters in the checkOnline.js on const CHARACTERS_TO_CHECK CONST SITE_WHO_IS_ONLINE_URL = "Add your actually server website page where show characters online" CONST CHARACTERS_TO_CHECK = ['Char One', 'Char Two', 'Char Three'];
+-   CONST SITE_WHO_IS_ONLINE_URL = "Add your actually server website page where show characters online"
+-   CONST CHARACTERS_TO_CHECK = ['Char One', 'Char Two', 'Char Three'];
-Change the SECONDS_TO_CHECK as per your need
+-   Change the SECONDS_TO_CHECK as per your need

 ## Licença